dperuo/dperuo/README.md

 ### Hi there 👋

+Please see my [handbook](https://handbook.derekperuo.net/) to learn more about who I am and how I like to work.

 <!--
 **dperuo/dperuo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.